2023’s Best Cities for Local Flowers

 Behind the ranking

-First, we determined the factors (metrics) that are most relevant to the Best Cities for Local Flowers.
-We then assigned a weight to each factor based on its importance and grouped those factors into five categories: Flower Access, Delivery Access, Vendor Quality, Local Demand, and Events.
+First, we determined the factors (metrics) that are most relevant to rank the Best Cities for Local Flowers.
+We then assigned a weight to each factor based on its importance and grouped those factors into 5 categories: Flower Access, Delivery Access, Vendor Quality, Local Demand, and Events.
 The categories, factors, and their weights are listed in the table below.

-For each of the 200 biggest U.S. cities, we then gathered data on each factor from the sources listed below the table.
+For each of the 500 biggest U.S. cities, we then gathered data on each factor from the sources listed below the table.

 Finally, we calculated scores (out of 100 points) for each city to determine its rank in each factor, each category, and overall.
 A city’s Overall Score is the average of its scores across all factors and categories.
-The highest Overall Score ranked “Best” (No. 1) and the lowest “Worst” (No. 200).
-(Note: The “Worst” among individual factors may not be No. 200 due to ties.)
+The highest Overall Score ranked “Best” (No. 1) and the lowest “Worst” (No. 500).

 Sources